shakacode/react_on_rails/docs/basics/installation-into-an-existing-rails-app.md

    gem "webpacker", "~> 3" # Newer versions might be supported
    ```

 2. Run the following 2 commands to install Webpacker with React.
-Note, f you are using an older version of Rails than 5.1, you'll need to install webpacker with React per the instructions [here](https://github.com/rails/webpacker).
+Note, if you are using an older version of Rails than 5.1, you'll need to install webpacker with React per the instructions [here](https://github.com/rails/webpacker).

    ```bash